red/web-red/content/en/_index.md

     content: |-
       Funding Open Source work is hard, but Red has a non-profit foundation behind it to help.
 Contributors are compensated for their efforts today, and we'll do more in the future.
-Bounties, not just for bugs, but documentation, testing, and even community support.
+There will be bounties for bugs, documentation, testing, and even community support.
 Much of this will be facilitated through tokenomics on the blockchain.
 It's a brave new world.